 Graduations abound all around us.
 That’s a sure sign summer is here!
 Your kids need a break.
 You need a break.
 Likely, most of us do.
 We all yearn for some time to relax, abandon the pressured life, and have some old-fashioned fun.
 Yet, how much ease is optimal?
 Should we keep makings summers easier and easier for our youth, who are moving toward adulthood?

 Let’s Make it Easier…Give Them What They Want.

-Many children face the summer with multiple vacations, hanging at the pool and an endless array of sleepovers and daytrips to have fun.
+Many children face the summer with multiple vacations, hanging at the pool, and an endless array of sleepovers and day trips to have fun.
 They won’t crack a book, pick up a rake or make a bed.
-Mom or Dad are not only providing what seems like an endless array of entertainment, but they are also responding to repeated, urgent requests for sleepovers, pool parties and sudden get-togethers.
+Mom or Dad is not only providing what seems like an endless array of entertainment, but they are also responding to repeated, urgent requests for sleepovers, pool parties, and sudden get-togethers.

 All things considered; the focus is on making sure children get to do (mostly) what they want.
 The ‘making it easy’ approach is filled with ease and fun, and little demand to contribute or to take on responsibility.
 When kids ask for something, many of us just give in…and go.

 Too often, we have become wish-fulfilling machines for our children, giving them what they want over and over.
 Why?